JRasmusBm/git-workshop/03_what_is_a_branch.md

 git reset --hard example
 ```

-Feel free to play around with this until you feel confident that the commit tree
+It's a good idea to play around with this until we feel confident that the commit tree
-does not change at all when you create, change or update branches.
-You are just moving a pointer
+does not change at all when we create, change or update branches.
+We are just moving a pointer
 around in the tree.

 ## Removing branches

+To remove a branch (with force) in git, we run `git branch -D temp`.

 ```sh
 git log --oneline --all --graph